EriX24/Tables/README.md

 Info:
  - I made a <u>settings.py</u> to decide certain things

-Things to metion:
+Things to mention:
  - I finally got the "YongbinFan..." fixed.
 Who-hoo!!
  - This is just for fun!! :D
  - This isn't the final version!

 C u soon!!!
-(I'm finally finished with django so hopfully I can upload more now :D)
+(I'm finally finished with django, so hopefully I can upload more now :D)

 ## EriX24